Azure/azure-k8s-metrics-adapter/README.md

 ## Custom Metrics

 Custom metrics are currently retrieved from Application Insights.
-Currently you will need to use an [AppId and API key](https://dev.applicationinsights.io/documentation/Authorization/API-key-and-App-ID) to authenticate and retrieve metrics from Application Insights.
 View a list of basic metrics that come out of the box and see sample values at the [AI api explorer](https://dev.applicationinsights.io/apiexplorer/metrics).

-> note: Metrics that have multi parts currently need will be passed as with a separator of `-` in place of AI separator of `/`.
-An example is `performanceCounters/requestsPerSecond` should be specified as `performanceCounters-requestsPerSecond`

 Common Custom Metrics are: